 Meet the Team

-The team in Germany, comprising 17 dedicated professionals, operates from strategic locations in Frankfurt am Main, Berlin and Stuttgart.
-The primary office in Frankfurt is responsible for overseeing a comprehensive range of functions including Marketing, Digital Marketing, Meetings, Incentives, Conferences and Exhibitions (MICE) across Germany.
+The team in Germany, comprising 16 dedicated professionals, operates from strategic locations in Frankfurt am Main and Berlin.
+The primary office in Frankfurt is responsible for overseeing a comprehensive range of functions including Marketing, Digital Marketing, Meetings, Incentives, Conferences and Exhibitions (MICE) across Germany and houses our Travel Trade Hub.

-In Berlin, our operations include a specialized Media Hub, while Stuttgart houses our Travel Trade Hub.
-Across all three districts – Berlin, Frankfurt and Stuttgart – our team includes dedicated media and trade representatives, each equipped to effectively cater to the specific needs of their district.
+In Berlin, our operations include a specialized Media Hub.
+Across all districts – Berlin (for north and east Germany and Frankfurt (for middle an southern Germany) – our team includes dedicated media and trade representatives, each equipped to effectively cater to the specific needs of their district.

 Frankfurt am Main